PostgreSQL Create View with Example

 The parameter view-name is the name of the view that is to be deleted.

 In this syntax, IF EXISTS is optional.
-It is only required.
-If you don’t specify it and attempt to delete a view that does not exist, you will get an error.
+If you do not specify it and attempt to delete a view that does not exist, you will get an error.

 For example, to drop the view named Price_View2, we can run the following statement: